-Looking for answers involves more than just combing the beaches for trash.
-It also involves talking to people in the community.
+Looking for answers is more than just combing the beaches for trash.
+It also involves talking to people.
 Often, people who live near the beaches know the plastics better than we do.
-They can help us answer questions as we do beach cleanups together.
+They can help us as we do beach cleanups together.

-Just because there is plastic on the beaches, doesn’t mean that people who live in the area are to blame.
-Once plastic is in the ocean, it can be moved all over the world by waves and ocean currents.
-That’s why we also go out with fishers on their boats to find plastics still in the water.
-We use a homemade net device to snag plastics from the water.
-The net is dragged alongside the boat as we travel.
+Plastic on the beaches doesn’t mean that people who live there are to blame.
+In the ocean, plastic can travel all over the world riding on waves and ocean currents.
+That’s why we also go out on boats to find plastics still in the water.
+With a homemade net device, we snag plastics from the water.

 Justine traveled to the Arctic to find out more about ocean plastics.

-Easy‑to‑use scientific tools like this app are a part of a movement called citizen science.
-It means that anyone—even someone who isn’t a “scientist”— can go out and collect data, too.
-So, if you find plastics on one of your beaches or even on your local sidewalks, you can add it to the body of data we are collecting.
+Tools like this app are a part of a movement called citizen science.
+It means that anyone can go out and collect data, too.
+If you find plastics on one of your beaches, you can add it to the data we are collecting.

-By mapping our plastic pollution together across various places, we can come up with a better picture of the problem and, hopefully, some solutions to preventing further pollution in our waterways.
+By working together across various places, we can come up with a better picture of the problem.
+Hopefully, this will lead to solutions.

 Making a Record

-As we make our monthly rounds to the beaches, we are building a record of what we find.
+As we make our monthly rounds, we build a record of what we find.
 But we don’t write everything down in our notebooks.
 Instead, we use our cell phones to report what we find on an app called Marine Debris Tracker.

-All of our data goes into this database.
-Putting our data in one central place helps us keep track of what we know and helps us to build the plastics profile of each beach.
+Putting our data in one central place helps us keep track of what we know and helps build the “plastics profile” of each beach.
 It also allows us to share our data.
 Anyone in the world who is interested in learning about our research can look up our findings.
 And, there’s more.
 This free app can be used by anyone.
 Even you.

 I keep careful records when I’m working in the field.

-Even under a microscope, it’s sometimes hard to identify plastic trash and where it came from.
+Even under a microscope, it can be hard to identify plastic trash and where it came from.

 Under The Microscope